 Carbon footprint: Estimated emissions are calculated in accordance with guidelines and requirements as specified by ISO 14040 and ISO 14044.
 There is inherent uncertainty in modeling carbon emissions due primarily to data limitations.
 For the top component contributors to Apple's carbon emissions, Apple addresses this uncertainty by developing detailed process-based environmental models with Apple-specific parameters.
 For the remaining elements of Apple's carbon footprint, we rely on industry average data and assumptions.
-Calculation includes emissions for the following life cycle phases contributing to Global Warming Potential (GWP 100 years) in CO2 equivalency factors (CO2e):
+We calculate carbon emissions using the 100-year time horizon global warming potentials (GWP100) from the IPCC Sixth Assessment Report (AR6), including biogenic carbon.
+Our carbon footprint calculation includes emissions for the following life cycle phases in CO2 equivalency (CO2e):

-- Production: Includes the extraction, production, and transportation of raw materials, as well as the manufacture, transport, and assembly of all parts and product packaging. - Transport: Includes ground, air, and sea transportation of the finished product and its associated packaging from manufacturing site to regional distribution hubs.
-Transport of products from distribution hubs to end customers is modeled using average distances based on regional geography. - Use: Apple assumes a three- or four-year period for power use by first owners based on the product type.
+- Production: Includes the extraction, production, and transportation of raw materials, as well as the manufacture, transport, and assembly of all parts and product packaging. - Transport: Includes ground, air, and sea transportation of the finished product and its associated packaging from manufacturing site directly to customers or regional distribution hubs.
+Transport of products from distribution hubs to end customers is modeled using average distances based on regional geography. - Use: Apple assumes a three-year period for power use by first owners for iOS, iPadOS, and watchOS devices and a four-year period for macOS and tvOS devices.
 Product use scenarios are based on historical customer use data for similar products.
 Energy use is simulated in various ways; for example, by modeling daily battery drain or through performing activities like movie and music playback.
 Geographic differences in the power grid mix have been accounted for at a regional level. - End-of-life processing: Includes transportation from collection hubs to recycling centers and the energy used in mechanical separation and shredding of parts.

-For more information on our product carbon footprint methodology, visit apple.com/environment/answers.
+For more information on our product carbon footprint methodology, visit apple.com/ environment/answers.